Asthma trigger: Medications

 Aspirin induced asthma, or aspirin-exacerbated respiratory disease, refers to situations where the use of aspirin worsen the asthma conditions.
 Other non-steroidal anti-inflammatory drugs (NSAIDs) that inhibits the enzyme, cyclooxygenase-1, may also lead to an asthma attack.

 After the inhibition of cyclooxygenase-1 enzyme by the NSAIDs, an accumulation of arachidonic acid will be resulted.
 This, in turn, would increase the production of leukotrienes.
 Leukotrienes is an inflammatory mediator.
 The accumulation of proinflammatory leukotrienes would overstimulate the cysteinyl leukotriene receptors in the respiratory system, leading to bronchoconstriction and the over-secretion of mucus, thus blocking the airway.

 Beta-blocker, or beta-adrenergic antagonists, may also induce bronchial constriction and block the action of other beta-receptor targeted asthmatic drugs, leading to a worsening asthma condition.
 Therefore, asthma patients should be cautious and inform their physicians of their asthma conditions.

 Occupational asthma triggers

 Occupational asthma refers to a type of asthma that is resulted from repeated exposure to an agent that causes or exacerbates asthma in a workplace.
 Although the primary cause for occupational asthma varies from situation to situation, common agents such as metal, diesel, cleaning agents, dimethylsulphate, diisocyanates, latex, persulfate, aldehydes, isocyanates, wood dusts and flour should be handled with great care.

 Tobacco smoke

 Both first-hand and second-hand tobacco smoke can be a trigger for asthma attack.
 It may worsen the condition of asthma as it is an irritant and induces bronchoconstriction.

 Psychological triggers

 Studies have also indicated that psychological stress may be associated with a higher chance of asthma attack.
-Patients with psychological stress are found to have a reduced awareness of controlling asthma and a less desirable physical health.
+Patients with psychological stress are found to have a reduced awareness of controlling asthma and poor physical health.